An iPhone

 Apple Photos · iPhone App

-The Timeline Scan app finds the scanned photos stuck on the day they were digitized, dates them, and fixes each one right in your Apple Photos library.
+The Timeline Scan app finds the scanned photos stuck on the day they were digitized, dates them, and changes each photo’s date right on your iPhone, in place in your Apple Photos library.
 No exporting, no re-importing, no duplicates.

 Both directions, carefully